The Craft of Post-Training.

 Why this book?

-There are books on building foundation models (for research labs) and books on using APIs (for hobbyists).
-There's nothing for the crucial middle: enterprises with real compute budgets who need to customize, align, and deploy AI at scale.
+The literature on post-training is focused either on small educational use cases that do not consider enterprise realities, or presuppose the workflow of foundation labs.
+There's nothing for the crucial middle: enterprise practitioners with real compute budgets who need to customise, align and deploy AI at scale.
 This book fills that gap.

 The book treats post-training decisions as trade-offs rather than best practices, helping practitioners match techniques to constraints.
-It provides decision frameworks for when to fine-tune vs. use prompting, RAG, or other approaches.
+It provides decision frameworks for the right techniques, clearly documenting trade-offs and benefits.

 About the author

-Chris von Csefalvay is a Principal at HCLTech's AI practice, where he specialises in research and clinical intelligence.
-He brings the dual perspectives of a researcher and an enterprise AI practitioner to the task of advising the world's leading companies on AI strategy and implementation.
+Chris von Csefalvay is a Principal at HCLTech's AI practice, where he specializes in research and clinical intelligence.
+He brings the dual perspectives of a post-training researcher and an enterprise AI practitioner to the task of advising the world's leading companies on AI strategy and implementation.
+His clients include four of the world’s five largest medical technology companies.
+He has advised leading enterprises including Apple, Netflix, Volkswagen, GE Healthcare, Sony Entertainment and Teradyne on their most demanding AI engagements.

 In a career spanning nearly two decades, he has served in senior data science leadership roles across leading enterprises, published extensively on distributed computing for ML and designed language models for applications from pharmacovigilance to social dynamics.
 He is also the author of Computational Modeling of Infectious Disease, a leading monograph on computational epidemiology, the author of numerous peer reviewed papers and co-creator of one of the largest curated data sets on COVID-19.